2018 BYU Cougars baseball team

-The 2018 BYU Cougars baseball team represents Brigham Young University in the 2018 NCAA Division I baseball season.
-Mike Littlewood acts in his sixth season as head coach of the Cougars.
-The Cougars overcame all expectations in 2017 and claimed a tri-team championship in the regular season.
-Afterwards the Cougars won the West Coast Conference tournament for the first time in their history, claiming the conferences automatic bid to the NCAA Tournament, the Cougars first tournament berth since 2002.
+The 2018 BYU Cougars baseball team represented Brigham Young University in the 2018 NCAA Division I baseball season.
+Mike Littlewood acted in his sixth season as head coach of the Cougars.
+The Cougars overcame expectations in 2017 and claimed a tri-team championship in the regular season.
+Afterwards the Cougars won the West Coast Conference tournament for the first time in their history, claiming the conferences automatic bid to the NCAA tournament, the Cougars first tournament berth since 2002.
 The Cougars were placed in the Stanford Regional where they would go 1–2.
 The Cougars finished the season 38–21.
 For 2018 BYU was picked to finish first in the WCC Pre-season rankings.